uludag/nosql-biosets/hmdb/readme.md

 * [drugbank.py](drugbank.py) Index DrugBank xml dataset with MongoDB, or Elasticsearch, or save drug-drug interactions as graph file in GML format.
-  Tests made with DrugBank version 5.0, Dec 2017 update
+  Tests made with DrugBank version 5.1, April 2018 update

 * [queries.py](queries.py) Query API for DrugBank data indexed with MongoDB, _at its early stages_